mshuber1981/work-life/README.md

 # Automating my work life

-This repo is a collection of lengthy, repetitive, and ultimately unsatisfying tasks from work I have automated out of my life forever!
-I enjoy learning about technology that can make my life easier, and sharing it with others to make their lives easier.

 > I chose a lazy person to do a hard job.
 Because a lazy person will find an easy way to do it.

 — Bill Gates